Sticky Note Project

 - Crayons, colored pencils, or utencils of your child's choosing

 What You Do:

-- Explain to your child that she can also learn things about the characters in the stories she reads, by noticing physical descriptions of the characters, their actions, their conversations with other characters, and their personal thoughts.
+- Explain to your child that she can also learn things about the characters in the stories she reads by noticing physical descriptions of the characters, their actions, their conversations with other characters, and their personal thoughts.
 Have your child begin reading the story.
 Early on in the story have her pick one of the characters.
-While she reads, ask her to place a post-it note on every page that reveals something about the character.
-On the post-it, ask your child to write down the character trait that is revealed on that page.
+While she reads, ask her to place a sticky note on every page that reveals something about the character.
+On the sticky note, ask your child to write down the character trait that is revealed on that page.
 By the end of the story, your child will have accumulated numerous words, thoughts, and actions with which to assemble a complete description of one of the characters in the story.